Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. A DC policy referring to the EPM default action that needed to be performed

-With the device and user policy indexed and analyzed it will try to find if the actual policies are inside the EPMAgent\Policies\ElevationRules registry key.
+After indexing and analyzing the device and user policies, it will try to find out if the actual policies are inside the EPMAgentPoliciesElevationRules registry key.

-If the EPMservice couldn’t find those registry keys, it means the device needs to have a refresh of the WinDC policies.
-To do so it triggers the scheduled task we were looking for and with it, the EPM policies are refreshed!
-Even on an offline device.
+If the EPM service can’t find those registry keys, it means the device needs to refresh the WinDC policies.
+To do so, it triggers the scheduled task we were looking for, and with it, the EPM policies are refreshed! even on an offline device.

-I guess we can presume that the PolicyConsistencyEnsurerJob will make sure the policies are going to be reapplied even when they got deleted just by looking at what it got “cached” in the WinDC registry keys!
+I guess we can presume that the PolicyConsistencyEnsurerJob will make sure the policies will be reapplied even when they got deleted just by looking at what it got “cached” in the WinDC registry keys!

 Conclusion